-If a suspicious mass is found, most women should undergo surgical biopsy to determine a histologic diagnosis.
-Less commonly, the diagnosis is made from fluid obtained from thoracentesis or paracentesis, or from tissue obtained by image-guided biopsy.
+If a suspicious mass is found, most women should undergo open surgical biopsy to determine a histologic diagnosis.
+Less commonly, the diagnosis is made from fluid obtained from thoracentesis or paracentesis, or from tissue obtained by image-guided core needle biopsy.

 The preferred treatment depends on histology and surgical tumor staging, using the tumor, nodes, metastasis (TNM) classification system: